bjensen91/libresense/BOOTSTRAP.md

 ## Qemu

 Use libvirt to setup a FreeBSD-10 machine with 2 NICs.
-Boot the latest pfSense.iso and install it.
+Boot the latest libresense.iso and install it.
 I've attached both NICs to the virbr0 that libvirt offers by default.
-One interface can be used as WAN (where pfSense will use dhcp and should get a NATted ip on your local network), the other as a LAN interface with a fixed IP address.
+One interface can be used as WAN (where libresense will use dhcp and should get a NATted ip on your local network), the other as a LAN interface with a fixed IP address.

 ## Virtualbox